am8850/ender3/README.md

 https://www.thingiverse.com/thing:3235018

-Using this gcode file, I have been able to set my bed leveling consistently at lot faster.
+By using this gcode file, I have been able to set my bed leveling consistently and faster.

 ## Printing temperature